mistermocha/python-mock-talk/mocktalk.rst

 Why I wrote this talk
 =====================

-My script that I manages talks to
+My script that I manage talks to

 - kerberos
 - git